Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/ENet.md

 > We place `Batch Normalization` ioffe2015batchnorm and `PReLU` he2015 between all convolutions.

-Types of the main convolution:

-> If the bottleneck is `downsampling`, a max pooling layer is added to the main branch.
-Also, the first 1x1 projection is replaced with a 2x2 convolution with stride 2 in both dimensions.
-We zero pad the activations, to match the number of feature maps.
+> We did not use bias terms in any of the projections, in order to reduce the number of kernel calls and overall memory operations, as cuDNN chetlur2014cudnn uses separate kernels for convolution and bias addition.
+This choice didn’t have any impact on the accuracy.

+> For the regularizer, we use Spatial Dropout tompson15 , with $p=0.01$ before bottleneck2.0, and $p=0.1$ afterwards.

+**Main Convolution**

 > conv is either a regular, `dilated` or full convolution (also known as `deconvolution` or fractionally strided convolution) with 3x3 filters.

 > Sometimes we replace it with `asymmetric` convolution i.e. a sequence of 5x1 and 1x5 convolutions.

-Details:

-> For the regularizer, we use Spatial Dropout tompson15 , with p=0.01 before bottleneck2.0, and p=0.1 afterwards.
+**Downsampling Block**

+> If the bottleneck is `downsampling`, a max pooling layer is added to the main branch.

+> Also, the first 1x1 projection is replaced with a 2x2 convolution with stride 2 in both dimensions.

+> We zero pad the activations, to match the number of feature maps.

+**Upsampling Block**

+> In the decoder max pooling is replaced with max unpooling, and padding is replaced with spatial convolution without bias.

+**Overall Architecture**

 > These three first stages are the encoder.
 Stage 4 and 5 belong to the decoder.

-> In the decoder max pooling is replaced with max unpooling, and padding is replaced with spatial convolution without bias.

 ## 4 Design choices